kyleerhabor/kyleerhabor/README.md

 # Heya!

 Hello, my name is Kyle.
 I go by Lite, LiteLT, and Moon online.
 I'm a high school student aspiring to be a software engineer and spend my time writing CLI apps, bots, and mobile apps.
-My favorite languages are Rust and Python and I'm experienced with a variety of tools and technologies, but affiliate myself with technology not bound to the web (SwiftUI, Flutter, CLI apps, etc.)
+I'm experienced with a variety of tools and technologies, but affiliate myself with technology not bound to the web (SwiftUI, Flutter, CLI apps, etc.)

-If you want to contact me, feel free to send me an email.
+If you'd like to contact me, feel free to send me an email.

 ## Technologies
 <!-- ![](https://img.shields.io/badge/?-?-??style=flat&logo=?&logoColor=white) -->